kuttor/dotfiles/docs/Formula-Cookbook.md

 patch :p0, "..."
 ```

-In embedded patches, the string "HOMEBREW\_PREFIX" is replaced with the value of the constant `HOMEBREW_PREFIX` before the patch is applied.
+In patches, the string "HOMEBREW\_PREFIX" is replaced with the value of the constant `HOMEBREW_PREFIX` before the patch is applied.

 ### Creating the diff